jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 When Jazz pulled back, his smile carried exhaustion and wonder in equal measure.
 "We should get back.
 Harrison's probably filing six different motions about this."

 He was correct.
 Prosecutor Harrison had filed an emergency motion demanding full disclosure of ARIA-7's diagnostic logs from the incident.
-Judge Martinez, showing the first signs of wear from the case's intensity, granted the motion over Jazz's objections.
+Judge Okafor, showing the first signs of wear from the case's intensity, granted the motion over Jazz's objections.

 "The prosecution has a right to examine the defendant's decision-making process," she ruled.
 "If ARIA-7 claims the save was a genuine choice rather than programmed response, the court must see the evidence."